East Sussex mental health directory

 The Clare Project

-Provides a variety of support options for the trans, non-binary and intersex community in Brighton and East Sussex.
+Provides a variety of support options for the trans, non-binary and intersex community.
+These are mainly held in the Brighton area.
+East Sussex residents are welcome to attend in person, and some online groups are also available.

 The Mix